Avangelista/StatusMagic/README.md

 </p>

 ## Features
-- Change carrier text, clock text, or breadcrumb text, or leave them blank
+- Change carrier text, clock text, and breadcrumb text - or leave them blank
 - Hide any icons you like in the Status Bar
 - Totally persistent between reboots and everything else!